michellexliu/100-days-of-code/log.md

 ![Image of journal](/pics/day2.jpg)

 **Thoughts:** I'm getting the hang of EJS and Express again, so today went smoother than yesterday.
 I'd never worked with routing parameters before, so that was something new I learned today.
 The "blog" currently doesn't have any database functionality, so none of the posts save when the server is re-started.
 In the future, I plan on implementing a database through MongoDB to save the posts.

+### Day 3: October 22, 2020

+**Today's Progress**: Learned the basics of SQL and MongoDB.
+Practiced making some databases on a local server.

+**Thoughts:** MongoDB is pretty new to me, so there was a bit of a learning curve getting everything set up, but I'm excited for the different projects I can make with this!